-Covid: 'Plan B was a catastrophe for our coffee shop'
+Working-from home guidance shift 'may not save my shop'

 But other aspects of the Plan B restrictions, such as working from home guidance, had taken a "huge toll" on the business, as mid-week trade had fallen away, he said.

-"The work from home directive was far more harmful than Covid passes.
-I think Covid passes people could live with.

-"We probably would have dropped around 5% of revenues [just over Covid passes] but the thing that's really given us a major whack is the work-from-home directive," he said.

-Industry group UKHospitality said the removal of restrictions was "a key milestone on the road to recovery for the sector".
+Industry group UK Hospitality said the removal of restrictions was "a key milestone on the road to recovery for the sector".

-"This is fantastic news for the hospitality sector, after the critical Christmas trade was laid to waste for the second year running," said UKHospitality chief executive Kate Nicholls.

-"Lifting the working from home recommendation is a particularly important move as it enables town and city centres, and the businesses that are their lifeblood, to begin their revival and recovery," she said.
+"Lifting the working from home recommendation is a particularly important move as it enables town and city centres, and the businesses that are their lifeblood, to begin their revival and recovery," said UK Hospitality chief executive Kate Nicholls.